 Today’s objective is to mark out, by hand, the key areas of the masterplan in preparation for the earthworks.
 Dickson is joined by a growing team of local villagers assembled by Tim Mahoney, a British/Malawian landscape architect brought in as BPF’s project lead.
 Over the months that follow, Tim will train a committed site team in hand-pressed concrete block-making, bricklaying and landscaping, as well as teamwork and leadership.

 Dickson and his fellow workers – men and women – will also have guaranteed employment and income for their families throughout BPF’s construction schedule; an arrangement which would remain unchanged when the rest of the world comes to a standstill in the year of the pandemic.

-Two years on and Bhubesi Pride Foundation is nearing the completion of its sports & education community centre construction project.
+Bhubesi Pride Foundation is now nearing the completion of its sports & education community centre construction project.
 BPF is preparing to embark on the next phase of bringing this incredible project to life, enabling hundreds of community members to regularly access sporting and educational activities; the charity will create jobs locally (training sports coaches, educators, managers, caterers, maintenance and grounds staff); and provide a platform for the international community to directly contribute to ongoing and ever-improving community programs.

 Click through the image slideshow as we take you on a journey from 2018 to today, tracking the progress of our build project in rural Malawi.

 Tim Mahoney, BPF's consultant site manager, works with BPF's Founder, Richard, to create drawings for BPF's sports & education community centre, detailing all key aspects of the project.